laurashen/data-science-sequencing.github.io/lectures/lecture8.md

-In both these examples we have that $$L-1= \ell_{\text{interleaved}}$$ , and thus genome can not be assembled from the L-spectrum as stated in the theorem.
-Next let us look at examples where the L-spectrum can be used to assemble the genome by the de Bruijn graph algorithm.
+In both these examples we have that $$L-1= \ell_{\text{interleaved}}$$ , and thus genome can not be assembled from the L-spectrum as stated in the necessary condition of the theorem.
+Next let us look at examples where the L-spectrum can be used to assemble the genome by the de Bruijn graph algorithm, giving some intuition why the condition is also sufficient.

 **Example 3, Simple repeat of length L-1:**  Let $$x$$ be simple repeats of length L-1 on the genome.
 Let us assume that the genome has no other